ajfiltness/ashleighfiltness.net-hugo/content/project/idreams/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 iDreams is funded by the European Commission under Horizon 2020 to develop, test and validate a motoring platform which considers the driver state, the vehicle, and the driving context.
 The monitoring system is grounded in a defined ‘Safety Tolerance Zone’ which dictates boundaries of safe/unsafe operation.
-Both real time and post trip interventions are employed to mitigate driving risks across 4 user groups (cars, trucks, rail and coaches).
+Both real time and post trip interventions are employed to mitigate driving risks across 4 user groups (cars, trucks, rail and coaches)

 https://idreamsproject.eu/wp/